axieinfinity/ronin-documentation/docs/node-operators/faq.md

 ---

 # Node operator FAQ
-Here's a list of most common questions.
+Here's a list of frequently asked questions.

 ### 1. How do I know if my Validator Candidate node is working correctly?
 After starting the validator node, run the following command: